The 20 Best Acromesomelic Dysplasia Doctors in Japan

 Shizuoka, JP

-Yoh Fujimoto practices in Shizuoka, Japan.
+Yoh Fujimoto practices practicing medicine in Shizuoka, Japan.
 Fujimoto is rated as an Experienced expert by MediFind in the treatment of Acromesomelic Dysplasia.
-Their top areas of expertise are Chondrodysplasia Punctata Syndrome, X-Linked Chondrodysplasia Punctata 2, Achondrogenesis, and Acromesomelic Dysplasia.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses X-Linked Chondrodysplasia Punctata 2, Chondrodysplasia Punctata Syndrome, Achondrogenesis, and Acromesomelic Dysplasia.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.